 Ruth is a lead classifier with British Athletics which involves work on both a national and international level.
 Past experience includes working with Scottish Hockey including travelling with the team to the Sainsburys School Games, working at the London Olympics and Paralympics and at the Glasgow Commonwealth games and providing both physiotherapy and first aid services to various Scottish rugby teams.
-She attends SCRUMCAPS advanced pitch-side first aid training on a yearly basis which facilitates ongoing work with both Scottish Rugby and the SFA in addition to running her physiotherapy business.
+She previously worked full time for Scottish Rugby and continues to attend SCRUMCAPS advanced pitch-side first aid training on a yearly basis which facilitates ongoing work with both Scottish Rugby and the SFA in addition to running her physiotherapy business.

 Ruth provides a physiotherapy service to performance athletes from all sports at both Dollar Academy and Dundee High School where she works with the sports coaches and teachers to keep the young athletes fit and raise their level of performance.
 She is also the lead therapist for Strathmore Rugby Club.
 Within these services there is a clear focus on injury prevention strategies and athlete education sessions in addition to the provision of physiotherapy assessment and treatment, encouraging the pupils to take ownership of their injuries and their rehabilitation.

-Ruth provides the Pilates classes in Forfar and BMS hub and can also provide private classes on request.
+Ruth provides the Pilates classes in Forfar and Panmurefield and can also provide private classes on request.

 Olivia graduated from Glasgow Caledonian University with a BSc (hons) Physiotherapy in 2019.
 While training, she gained work experience within many different areas of physiotherapy, including work at the European Indoor Hockey Club Championships, at Glasgow Hawk’s rugby club and St Johnstone Football club.
 She spent four weeks in Anuradhapura, Sri Lanka on an elective placement, experiencing a very different approach to physiotherapy.
 Olivia plays field hockey regularly and was the captain of the university team.
 This facilitated the opportunity to provide physiotherapy services to the Canadian ladies hockey team while they were on tour in Scotland in 2019.